 * Fields close to the house where ball games could be played on discussion with the owners

-* Lock-up storage for Bikes and washing facilities
+* Lock-up storage for bikes and wash facilities

 * Cycle hire available

-* Dry room for drying out clothes after a day in the hills
+* Drying room for drying out clothes after a day in the hills

 * Maps provided